acarlos01sc/Integral/README.md

 # Purpose

-The main goal os Numathap is to provide a modern, reliable, and well-structured toolkit for numerical computation, including integration, limits, and other mathematical operations commonly used in scientific and engineering applications.
+The main goal of Numathap is to provide a modern, reliable, and well-structured toolkit for numerical computation, including integration, limits, and other mathematical operations commonly used in scientific and engineering applications.

-By combining the performance os C++ with the accessibility os Python, Numathap aims to serve both high-performance computing needs and rapid prototyping.
+By combining the performance of C++ with the accessibility os Python, Numathap aims to serve both high-performance computing needs and rapid prototyping.

-# Use os Artificial Intelligence Tools
+# Use of Artificial Intelligence Tools

 Artificial Intelligence tools have been used as development aids throughout the project.
 These tools supported:

 - Code review and refinement
 - Algorithm exploration
-- Documentaron drafting
+- Documentation drafting
 - Conceptual validation

 All design decisions, implementations, and validations were ultimately reviewed and curated by the project